steveoro/goggles_admin2/docs/data_fix_lt4_adapter.md

   - For individual results, gender can be read from the swimmer key prefix (`F|`, `M|`).
   - For relays, `eventGender` can be `F`, `M` or `X` (mixed).
 Per-leg unknown-gender swimmer keys are allowed; the MacroSolver logic is already robust to missing swimmer gender and may infer from context when needed.

-## Implementation Steps
+## Normalization Steps

-1. Create adapter skeleton
+1. Adapter
    - File: `app/strategies/import/adapters/layout4_to2.rb`
    - Module: `Import::Adapters::Layout4To2`
    - API: `def self.normalize(data_hash:) -> Hash`

-2. Implement header normalization
+2. Header normalization
    - Parse `dates` into `dateDay1/Month1/Year1` and optional day 2.
    - Map `meetingName` -> `name`, `meetingURL` passthrough.
    - Leave `poolLength`, `venue1`, `address1` blank if unknown (editable in Step 1).

-3. Implement sections builder
+3. Sections builder
    - Detect and emit one canonical `sections[]` entry per event/category/gender.
    - Create `title`, set `fin_sesso`, `fin_sigla_categoria` when derivable.

-4. Implement row mappers
+4. Row mappers
    - Individual rows: produce canonical fields and attach laps array (even if empty for 50m events).
    - Relay rows: set `relay: true`, expand swimmers into `swimmer1..N`, `year_of_birth{1..N}`, `gender_type{1..N}`; attach relay laps per leg if present.